 All courses provide a combination of classroom, range and on-the-road instruction.
 Each of them help prepare prospective truck drivers for taking CDL written and skills tests.
 Classroom instruction includes topics such as defensive driving; logbook and hours of service; map reading and trip planning; vehicle inspection; and customer relation skills.
 Range and on-the-road instruction includes topics such as turning; shifting; normal and panic stopping; alley dock; safe backing skills; and conventional parallel parking.
 Vehicles are provided for students to take the CDL skills test.
 All tests are given at DMV test sites.
 Students are required to undergo a physical exam and drug screening by a nationally certified examiner.

-For the purpose of diversifying the workforce in highway construction, the term "minority" refers to women of any ethnicity and men of a racial or ethnic minority group.
+For the purpose of diversifying the workforce in highway construction, the term "minority" refers to women of any ethnicity and men of any ethnicity group that have historically faced discrimination or systemic socio-economic disadvantage, so much that there is a noticeable lack of diversity in the industry.
 The program is funded by the Federal Highway Administration and is a direct result of the Civil Rights Act of 1964, for the purpose of advancing non-discrimination and creating equal opportunity.

 Not eligible for our funding?
 Need additional funding to pay for the course?
 Here are some other options you may want to consider: